There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Linda Cardellini may have been in this movie, but this was far from Velma using her book smarts to solve a mystery.
-There were some pretty obvious clues that something mysterious and sinister was going on, but (in an attempt to drag out the supsense) the filmmakers made the main character oblivious to a lot of pretty obvious signs.
+There were some pretty obvious clues that something mysterious and sinister was going on, but—in an attempt to drag out the suspense—the filmmakers made the main character oblivious to a lot of pretty obvious signs.
 I will not go into details to avoid spoilers, but know that the main character took way too long to figure out what was going on.
-Additionally, the side characters (the children and the shaman), consistently made dumb decisions for no reason other than for the filmmakers to keep the threat of the movie alive (where some good decisions would have ended the movie much sooner).
+Additionally, the side characters—the children and the shaman—consistently made dumb decisions for no reason other than for the filmmakers to keep the threat of the movie alive.
 I always hate when filmmakers use their characters' poor decision making as a plot device to move the story in a specific direction.
 It is just lazy writing, and the filmmakers of this movie did just that.

 Pro: The Shaman & The Church (+5pts)

 Rather than the priest having all the answers, Anna ends up going to a ”shaman”.
-This guy was once a priest, but is no longer, for reasons that the movie explains.
-As such, he has an unorthodox way of doing things.
-It was unorthodox to the characters in the story but, most importantly, it was a bit unorthodox to the audience as well.
+This guy was once a priest, but was not one any longer, for reasons that I will let the movie explain.
+As such, he had an unorthodox way of doing things.
+It was unorthodox to the characters in the story, but most importantly, it was somewhat unorthodox to the audience as well.
 I liked the character, and I liked the actor playing him (Raymond Cruz).
 While he was still a priest once upon a time, it was interesting to have him be a former priest due to his unorthodox methods.
 In a movie that could have felt very typical, this character gave the story some unique flavor.

 Con: La Llorona (-6pts)

 Unfortunately, my least favorite part of this movie was the main antagonist, and titular character.
 That being said, I thought the filmmakers did a decent job of setting her up.
-There was enough backstory to explain who was in danger and how much danger they were in, but not enough backstory that it ruined the antagonist.
+There was enough backstory to explain who was in danger and how much danger they were in, but not so much backstory that it ruined the antagonist.
 What did ruin the antagonist, was the fact that she did not do anything.

-As the movie goes on, the character feels like less and less of a threat.
-She consistently scares the protagonists, but consistently has the opportunity to do more (yet does not).
-What is scarier?
-A person who you know will scare you if they get the chance, or a person who you know will kill you if they get the chance.
+As the movie progressed, the character felt like less and less of a threat.
+She consistently scared the protagonists, and consistently had the opportunity to do more, only to just leave without any reason.
+What is scarier: a person who you know will scare you if they get the chance, or a person who you know will kill you if they get the chance?
 Now I am not speaking to the end of the movie here, but La Llorona did not do anything noteworthy during the entire rising action, which made it so that I was never worried for the main characters' safety throughout the majority of the movie.

 Pro: Patricia (+3pts)

 This character played a role that we do not normally see in a horror movie.
 The movie started with Patricia protecting her children from La Llorona.
-However, when child protective services show up, they believe Patricia is crazy and is harming her children.
-I liked this storyline because we, the audience, know that Patricia is just as much a victim as the other characters in the story.
-However, she is treated as the villain of her own story, and it was tragically completely understandable to vilify her, from the perspective of the protagonists.
+However, when child protective services showed up, they believed Patricia was crazy and that she was harming her own children.
+I liked this storyline because we, the audience, knew that Patricia was just as much a victim as the other characters in the story.
+However, she was treated as the villain of her own story, and it was tragically completely understandable to vilify her, from the perspective of the protagonists.

 I also liked where her story went after this, as well as her justifiable motives against those who she felt were responsible.
 The only thing I did not like about this character was the ending, as I did not think the filmmakers had earned it yet.
-Other than that, this character worked so well because she was unique, with compelling motivations, and was the wild card in Anna’s story.
+Other than that, this character worked well, because she was unique, she had compelling motivations, and she was a wild card in Anna’s otherwise predictable story.
 I just wished the filmmakers gave this character a proper conclusion.

 Con: The End (-4pts)

 To take that thought even further, I would go as far as to say they should have tried it earlier, and that it was pretty dumb that they did not.
-The ending felt typical, and went pretty much exactly how you would expect it to.
-The only reason the protagonists did it try this sooner was because the movie would have been far too short, had they done so.
-Unfortunately, it was just lazy writing.
-Hopefully I was not too vague here, but I really did not want to spoil anything.
+The ending felt typical, and it went pretty much exactly how you would expect it to.
+The only reason the protagonists did not try this particular plan sooner was because the movie would have been far too short if they had.
+Unfortunately, that was just lazy writing.

 Grade: C- (74pts)

 The Curse of La Llorona looked like a very typical horror movie.
 For the most part, it was, but there were some elements of this story that I thought gave it some unique flavor.
-Patricia was a unique side character, and played the role of a protective mother who blamed the main character for what happened to her.
-The shaman played the role that normally goes to a priest character but, by being separated from the church, his methods felt unorthodox (which in turn made this story feel a little more unique).
-Both of these characters gave this movie unique flavor but, unfortunately, the filmmakers did not focus on them.
-The filmmakers focused on Anna (played really well by Linda Cardellini).
-She was a pretty straight-forward character, but her entire mission was to protect her kids (which was an easy thing to get behind).
+Patricia was a unique side character, as she played the role of a protective mother who blamed the main character for what happened to her.
+The shaman played the role that normally goes to a priest character, but by being separated from the church, his methods felt unorthodox—which in turn made this story feel more unique.
+Both of these characters gave this movie unique flavor, but unfortunately, the filmmakers did not focus much on them.
+The filmmakers instead focused on Anna, who was a pretty straight-forward character, but her entire mission was to protect her kids, which was an easy thing to get behind.

 Linda Cardellini gave Anna a lot more depth than the character called for, which certainly helped, but it was not enough to save the movie.
 The movie's biggest problem was its titular antagonist, La Llorona.
-I liked the setup of this antagonist, but thought the execution (meaning how the filmmakers used her in the story) of the antagonist was handled very poorly.
+I liked the setup of this character, but I thought the execution of the character was handled very poorly.
 It did not feel like she did anything noteworthy in the entire movie.
 She just popped up here and there to startle the protagonists and the audience, only to leave without doing anything.
-When the climax of the story arrived, it felt like a very typical and lack-luster ending.
-This did not end up being a "bad" horror movie, in my opinion, but it was nothing special.
+When the climax of the story arrived, it ended up being a typical and lack-luster ending.
+It was not a "bad" horror movie, in my opinion, but it was unfortunately nothing special.